IntelRealSense/librealsense/readme.md

 ## Windows 8.1

 1. librealsense should compile out of the box with Visual Studio 2013 Release 5.
 Particular C++11 features are known to be incompatible with earlier VS2013 releases due to internal compiler errors.
+GLFW is provided in the solution as a NuGet package.

 ## FAQ

 *Q:* How is this implemented?

 *A:* The library communicates with RealSense devices directly via the UVC and USB protocols.
-It does not link against the RealSense SDK.
+It does not link against the RealSense SDK runtime.
 Most of the library source code is platform agnostic, but there is a small UVC abstraction layer with platform-specific backends, including:
   * A `libuvc` backend which provides user-space access to UVC devices on Linux and Mac OS X (built with libusb)
   * A `video4linux2` backend which provides kernel-space access to UVC devices on Linux
   * A `Windows Media Foundation` backend which provides kernel-space access to UVC devices on Windows